freedomlesiagho/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script that sets the mode of hello file same as olleh's mode
+A script that adds execute permissions to all subdirectories of the current working directory for the owner, group owners and all other users